-7. The labor market effects of mandatory pension savings
+7 The labor market effects of mandatory pension savings

-One of the arguments in favor of the mandatory pension arrangement is that even though employees may prefer not to save, most of the contribution burden is carried by employers anyway (Table 1), so the negative effect on employeesø disposable income is not large.
+One of the arguments in favor of the mandatory pension arrangement is that even though employees may prefer not to save, most of the contribution burden is carried by employers anyway (Table 1), so the negative effect on employees' disposable income is not large.
 Moreover, it is claimed that since the earnings of many of the relevant employees are close to the legal minimum wage their employers cannot reduce their wages even in the medium-term.
 In contrast, if the enforcement of minimum wage rules in Israel is, as often argued, scant at best and, given the complexities of minimum wage calculations in Israel, it may not be relevant to the affected population.
-Moreover, Brender and Strawczynski (2006) estimate low labor supply elasticity (0.05-0.10) for the bottom part of the wage distribution in the Israeli labor force ó suggesting that if the minimum wage is not binding, most of the pension cost burden will be borne by employees.
-Since the effect of the arrangement on labor cost (17.5 percent, of which 12 are paid by the employer) is significant, an empirical examination of the labor market outcomes of the arrangement is warranted.
+Moreover, Brender and Strawczynski (2006) estimate low labor supply elasticity (0.05-0.10) for the bottom part of the wage distribution in the Israeli labor force - suggesting that if the minimum wage is not binding, most of the pension cost burden will be borne by employees.
+Since the effect of the arrangement on labor cost (17.5 per cent, or 11.5 per cent excluding the severance pay, of which 6 per cent are paid by the employer) is significant, an empirical examination of the labor market outcomes of the arrangement is warranted.

-The estimation of the arrangementøs effect on wages and employment is based on the tax records panel.
-We start by constructing a binary variable for each employee in 2007, indicating whether he or she contributed to pension (the control group) or not (the treatment group).
-Then we construct two outcome variables: 1) the percentage change in the employeeøs real wage between 2007 and 2012 (the latest year for which we have full data), provided that the employee worked in 2007 and 2012;45 2) a binary variable indicating whether the employee was still working in 2012.
-We estimate an OLS equation for the first variable and a Probit one for the second (Table 7), controlling for individual and initial employer characteristics46, in order to estimate the differential effect of belonging to the treatment group, as reflected in the associated binary variable.
-The sample consists of all employees that were above the military duty age in 2007, did not reach the retirement age in 2012, earned at least half the monthly minimum wage for a full time employee and no more than the average wage.
+The estimation of the arrangement's effect on wages and employment is based on the tax records panel.
+We start by constructing a binary variable for each employee in the business sector in 2007, indicating whether he or she contributed to pension (the control group) or not (the treatment group).
+Then we construct two outcome variables: 1) the percentage change in the employee's real wage between 2007 and 2012 (the latest year for which we have full data), provided that the employee worked in 2007 and 2012; 2) a binary variable indicating whether the employee was still working in 2012.
+We estimate an OLS equation for the first variable and a Probit one for the second (Table 7), controlling for individual and initial employer characteristics, in order to estimate the differential effect of belonging to the treatment group, as reflected in the associated binary variable.
+These variables include demographic characteristics, pre-arrangement wage, and spouse's employment and income.
+The sample consists of all employees that were above the military duty age in 2007, did not reach the retirement age in 2012, and earned at least half the monthly minimum wage for a full time employee and no more than the average wage.